michaeledwardescobar/nycdep-waterbody-advisory/analysis/README.md

 ## Why this snapshot matters

-- **It's a fossil.** The table's final entries record advisories from a June 25–26, 2026 rain event that were never cleared — the old system was switched off mid-advisory around June 26, 2026, and nothing has written to the table since.
-The July 18, 2026 storm left no trace here.
 - **It preserves the 2019 calibration.** The curve numbers here differ from what DEP's live system served in July 2026 for 32 of 45 waterbodies (every waterbody with real, nonzero curves, plus Spring Creek, which gained curves).
   The formulas kept the same shape; the numbers were re-tuned — which is what you'd expect as DEP gathers better data and as sewer upgrades under the Long-Term Control Plans change how the system behaves.
-- **It may be the only surviving copy.** The layer is orphaned and could be deleted by DEP at any time.
-This repository's monthly parameter snapshots now track the *current* numbers going forward; this file anchors the historical end.
+The table's final entries record advisories from a rain event on June 25-26, 2026 and the old system was switched off mid-advisory.

 Because the parameters have provably changed over time, the reconstructed advisory history in this repository should be read as *the advisory record as